 Any MCL-initiated use or posting via social media must be performed by an authorized representative of MCL.
 Communication by MCL staff or volunteers using social media and other platforms in a manner where the public might assume the individual is reflecting the views of MCL is prohibited without prior authorization by the Communications and Advancement Department.

 For Customers and Public Users

 The standards represented in the Facilities Policy, No. 4 Customer Conduct, apply to MCL’s online spaces and social media use.

 By designating our social media spaces as limited designated public forums, we require that our users stay on topic and abide by the law.
-The following list (not exhaustive) is grounds for not posting a comment to an MCL social media space:
+The following lists (not exhaustive) prohibited comments to an MCL social media space: